jengland17/smsPython/README.md

 #smsPython

-Able to send messages by running this code
+Able to send messages to phone by running this code